mohamedguesmi1992-gif/ai-workplace-productivity-portfolio/README.md

 Each folder contains a dedicated Markdown file documenting the method, application, and final result.

+## Version Control Practice

+This repository uses GitHub commits to track project updates and documentation improvements.
+Changes are committed with clear, descriptive messages so that the project history remains easy to follow.

 ## Responsible Use Statement
 This portfolio does not contain real confidential, private, or sensitive organizational information.
 All examples are fictional or anonymized.
 AI-generated content was reviewed by the trainee, who takes responsibility for the final work.